 So the alcohol went away, I changed what I ate and I began to exercise.
 I became healthier and happier, but that still wasn’t enough.
 I needed a challenge, something to prove to myself that I could have an active life again.

-I decided to trained for a half marathon.
+I decided to train for a half marathon.
 I joined a running program and trained three times a week under the guidance of a running coach.
 Five months later, with my family watching, I crossed the finish line of my first half marathon.
 I’d done it and I wanted to do it more.

 So I ran another half marathon and another one, and another one.
 During this time, I also realized I felt better emotionally and my PTSD went away.
 Even though I still contended with the daily struggles of my TBI, for the first time in over 15 years, I felt alive again.

 During this time, I also met others, who just like me, overcame extreme adversity.
 We all seemed to have one thing in common, this magic pill that made us believe that we could accomplish anything we worked hard at — endurance sports.
 We now shared a special bond.
 We encouraged and supported one another.
-We became a team sometimes even racing alongside with one another.
+We became a team sometimes even racing alongside one another.

 That team of misfit toys inspired me to go out and attempt new challenges.
 So in 2013, I ran my first full marathon, something I didn’t even think I could do pre-TBI.
 That same year I competed in and placed second in the Female Physically Challenged division at the Ironman 70.3 Augusta triathlon.
 In 2014, I completed three more marathons and placed third in my division in the Ironman 70.3 Augusta triathlon.

 I now volunteer at the VA Clinic in Martinez, CA as a fitness instructor.
 My goal is simply to inspire our veterans that nothing is impossible, that their disabilities don’t have to define who they are.
 They can be alive again.

-This first appeared in The Havok Journal April 11, 2015.
+This first appeared in The Havok Journal on April 11, 2015.